 Recovery Beach is working to make the highest level of quality substance abuse treatment available for as many individuals as possible.
 As a result, we are one of only a handful of luxury treatment centers across the country that works with most insurance providers, which means minimal out of pocket costs for our clients.
 Here are just a few of the providers we work with.

-Insurance Coverage for Rehab Near You: Frequently Asked Questions
+Dual Diagnosis Rehab Near You: Frequently Asked Questions

 It’s not uncommon for sufferers of substance abuse disorder to struggle with one or more mental illness disorders simultaneous to their addiction.
 These conditions can be hard to detect but often play a big role in the ability to recover.
 Without addressing any co-occurring disorders, it may be tough to get to the root of the addiction to overcome it.
 Oftentimes, substance abuse disorder can be the result of an attempt to cope with symptoms caused by a mental health disorder.
 Underlying conditions may be what trigger or worsens an addiction.
 The range of dual diagnoses is extensive.
 There are a variety of substance abuse and mental health issues that may be present together.
 Alcoholism + mental illness, crystal meth addiction + eating disorders, or marijuana use + schizophrenia.
 The list of dual diagnosis possibilities is seemingly endless but the goal is the same – to treat all co-occurring disorders simultaneously to obtain the best possible chance at long-term recovery success.
 At Recovery Beach we offer dual diagnosis treatment to ensure individuals get the treatment they need.